Start a Legal Translation Business in Dubai

 Typical free zone setup costs for a legal translation business at Dubai South Business Hub Free Zone range from AED 12,000 to AED 20,000, depending on the office package selected and the number of investor visas required.
 Flexi-desk and virtual office arrangements are available, which significantly reduces facility overhead for sole practitioners or small teams who do not require dedicated premises.

 The core steps in the setup process are straightforward.
-An applicant selects the business activity, submits the application form along with supporting documents, pays the licence fee, and receives the trade licence upon approval.
+An applicant selects the business activity, submits the application form along with supporting documents, pays the license fee, and receives the trade license upon approval.
 Standard processing time for initial approval is 3 to 7 working days once all documentation has been submitted in full.
 The visa quota is linked to the chosen office package, with a flexi-desk arrangement typically supporting one to two investor visas.

 Key Documents Required